 Let’s start with ecosystem protection, and specifically with fisheries.
 Not only are more and more reefs being protected, but other ocean ecosystems as well.
 The State of California has, for example, set aside numerous Marine Protection Areas near the Channel Islands off Santa Barbara.
 Commercial fishermen have historically fought with conservationists who want to set aside whole areas of the ocean as preserves.
 Sometimes the conservationists win, and generally, the fishermen also win when that happens.
+Think about it, what good is the best baitcaster with no fish?
 According to Karen Garrison of the Natural Resources Defense Council, “Despite sport fishing industry predictions that a network of marine reserves around the northern Channel Islands would cause $50 to $100 million dollars in economic losses, scientific monitoring has shown that sport fishing actually increased in the five years after reserves were established, as did commercial landings of squid, sea urchin, and lobster.”
 In other words, creating projected areas in the oceans increases fish inside and outside of the protected areas.

 What about just plain policing?
 There are times it doesn’t feel effective at all.
 In trying save elephants from being slaughtered for their ivory, the good guys seem to be losing.
 But they keep right on fighting and building preserves and educating and trying to stop the trade from being lucrative.
 In the case of elephants, it’s too early to tell if the poachers or the police will prevail in the long run, but the good news is that elephants are beloved all over the world, and their plight is well publicized.
 They have a chance.
 Policing has more clearly worked in other situations.
 There is a fascinating woman named Suwanna Gauntlett who has almost completely stopped the wildlife trade in Cambodia, primarily through creating a network of people called the Wildlife Rapid Rescue Team to enforce existing laws in the country.
 I was floored by all that this one individual has done, and I recommend reading the article that I’ve linked to about her below.
 Suwanna is the founder and CEO of the Wildlife Alliance.